dquilter/transform-val-js/readme.md

 	transformVal.getRotate(elem);

 Values returned are numeric, representing the degrees that the element has been rotated.
+If the initial rotation is a negative value, the value returned will be the positive counterpart.
+For example a rotation of `-60deg` will return `300`.